 Chuck Waterfield has 25 years experience in microfinance, with a mixture of practical field experience (six years starting MFIs in both Haiti and Bolivia) and experience leading network strategy development (serving as microenterprise director for both MEDA and for CARE International).
 He developed Microfin, the most popular financial planning software in the microfinance industry and teaches business planning courses around the world, with more than 3,000 microfinance professionals having been trained in his courses.
 His current work as an independent consultant includes clients across the industry.

-Currently on faculty of Columbia University School of International and Public Affairs, he was formerly on the faculty of the Boulder Microfinance Training Program for ten years and Southern New Hampshire University’s Microenterprise Development Institute for eight years.
+He has formerly been on the faculty of Columbia University School of International and Public Affairs for six years,the Boulder Microfinance Training Program for ten years and Southern New Hampshire University’s Microenterprise Development Institute for eight years.
 In addition to Microfin, he has a broad range of products and publications including the SEEP FRAME Tool, the CARE Credit and Savings Sourcebook, and CGAP Handbook on Management Information Systems.
 In 2008, he founded MicroFinance Transparency and works as the CEO.

 Carlos supervises project management, system architecture, and development activities for MFTransparency’s website and data collection and analysis platform.
 He is a Software Engineer with 10 years of experience in software development.
 He has a host of experience building web and Android applications, and always aims to deliver the best possible user experience.
 Carlos is passionate about Internet and communication technologies and the way they help people solve daily problems.